Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 A hammock-slung courtyard and colorfully decorated communal spaces provide plenty of chill-out areas, while dorm rooms have large beds and access to plenty of bathrooms.

 Private rooms are small but perfectly formed and the general welcoming ambiance (plus crepes for breakfast!) will leave you wanting to stay far longer than you first intended.

 - Chusay Rooftop Homestay

-Utilitarian dorm rooms give onto colourful communal areas at the excellent Chusay Rooftop Homestay ($6 USD dorm, $20 USD double), where the staff provide the ultimate in warm welcomes and go out of their way to make you feel at home.
+Utilitarian dorm rooms give onto colorful communal areas at the excellent Chusay Rooftop Homestay ($6 USD dorm, $20 USD double), where the staff provide the ultimate in warm welcomes and go out of their way to make you feel at home.

 Showers are spacious and provide plenty of hot water (quite the luxury in Cusco!), while a shared kitchen and enclosed terrace with city views offer plenty of spaces for those wanting to self-cater.
 Opt for a room away from the main common areas to ensure a sound sleep!